Cyber-Scoring/snowfort-2024-user-manual/README.md

 ## Infrastructure

 Attempting to attack the infrastructure in any manner will result in immediate disqualification.
-The only exception is you are allowed to exploit your teams' services (so that you may test for vulns).
+You are allowed to test exploits/payloads against your own services (so that you may test for vulns).
+However, this is not recommended as it may impact your uptime in the event your crash your service.

 ### Virtual Machines